trovu/trovu/docs/index.md

 It's like [DuckDuckGo bangs](https://duckduckgo.com/bangs), but on steroids.
 And it's [free](https://github.com/trovu/trovu/blob/master/LICENSE).

+There is also a [video summarizing Trovu in 30 seconds](https://www.youtube.com/watch?v=gOUNhCion9M).

 ## Examples

 -   [`gd london, liverpool`](https://trovu.net/process/index.html#query=gd+london%2Cliverpool) – find a route on Google Directions from London to Liverpool.